xulihang/BasicCAT-website/_posts/2025-04-05-how-to-build-a-local-manga-translation-workshop.md

 ![new project](/album/local-manga-translator/new-project.jpg)

 Using a template has many benefits.
 The text styles, the language pair, OCR and translation engines to use are all configured.
-If it requires a specific ballon detection model, it will also prompt you to download it.
+If it requires a specific balloon detection model, it will also prompt you to download it.

 ### Configuration

-1. Configure Ollama
+1. Configure Ollama.

    In ImageTrans's preferences, configure the ChatGPT plugin to let it call the local Ollama server.